bharatk21k/lesscode-iac/modules/README.md

 ## In AWS
 ### Cluster
 1. Create an empty fargate cluster.
-2. Adds an application load.
+2. Create and attach an application load balancer.
-3. Installs a SNI cerficate for the specified domain.
+3. Create and install a SNI cerficate for the specified domain.

 ### routing
 1. Map route 53 mapping to cluster.